FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/my-collections/_tribute-songs/2012-03-28-ginger-ninja-phil-the-brightest-star.md

 layout: discography
 year: 28 March 2012
 title: Ginger Ninja Phil - The Brightest Star (The Ballad of a Child Star)
+maintitle: Ginger Ninja Phil - The Brightest Star (The Ballad of a Child Star)
 description: A wonderful Tribute to Lena Zavaroni with Thanks to Ginger Ninja Phil for putting his recording into the public domain.
 Click on the link to listen to the recording.
 image: /assets/images/discography/phil-annamarie.jpg
 ---